TerraFirmaCraft/Documentation/1.18.x/data/custom.md

 - `fluid`: The registry name of a fluid which corresponds to this metal.
 - `melt_temperature`: A number.
 The melting temperature of the fluid of this metal.
 - `heat_capacity`:  A number which specifies how fast this metal fluid heats up relative to others.
+- `ingots`: An [Ingredient](../ingredients/) which defines ingot items that are of this metal.
+This is used in order to allow other mod ingots to be placed in ingot piles.
+- `sheets`: An [Ingredient](../ingredients/) which defines sheet items that are of this metal.
+This is used in order to allow other mod sheets to be placed in sheet piles.

 **Note** There must be a **unique** fluid for every metal.
 Creating multiple metals that reference the same fluid is liable to cause undefined behavior and may introduce bugs!

+##### Adding Textures

+Each metal references a hardcoded texture location, by the name `tfc:block/metal/full/<the metal name>`.
+For example, `bismuth_bronze` references the texture at `tfc/textures/block/metal/full/bismuth_bronze.png`.
+This texture is then used to render both ingot piles and sheet piles.
+When providing an external texture (i.e. via a resource pack), if the ingot and/or sheet pile is showing up as a missing texture, it is likely because it isn't added to the atlas used to draw the texture.
+In order to do this automatically, in the `tfc-client-config.toml` file, add the texture as entry to this list (In `tfc:block/metal/full/<the metal name>` format).

 #### Example